jgdevroman/re-personal-practice/report/week2.md

   - For example at 2:30, I didn't understand what Ivo was saying.
 Even though I asked him to elaborate, I didn't dig deeper into the topic and didn't let him explain it in more detail.
 Instead, I moved on to the next question.
 - The interview also fell a bit short as I was too focused on the body language and getting through the questions.
 I should have let Ivo talk more about his experiences and interests.

+Source:
+[1] Princeton University (2013) Don't read my lips: Body language trumps face in conveying intense emotions.
+Available at: https://www.princeton.edu/news/2013/01/15/dont-read-my-lips-body-language-trumps-face

 ## Case Work

 In the beginning of the week, we started with a kick-off interview with the client for the "Find the right present" case.
-We directly approached personally and setup a meeting time and place.
+After a thorough interview preparation and research, we conducted the interview with the client to get a better understanding of the project and the client's vision.

 ### Interview Preparation